How to Pay Back a Reverse Mortgage

 Build credit to improve mortgage eligibility

-If you will have to take out a loan to pay off a reverse mortgage anytime soon, you may need to work on improving your eligibility by strengthening your credit profile.
+If you will have to take out a loan to pay off a reverse mortgage anytime soon, you may need to work on improving your eligibility by strengthening your credit score and building your credit.
 Platforms like Kikoff have tools that help you add positive payment history to boost your credit score.

 Build credit responsibly with Kikoff's plans.